World powers seek to bring US back into Iran nuclear deal

 “No Iran-US meeting.
 Unnecessary,” he tweeted.

-Associated Press writers Geir Moulson in Berlin, Jon Gambrell in Dubai, United Arab Emirates, and Amir Vahdat in Tehran, Iran, contributed.
+Associated Press writers Geir Moulson in Berlin, Jon Gambrell in Dubai, United Arab Emirates, Edith M. Lederer at the United Nations and Amir Vahdat in Tehran, Iran, contributed.